aws-samples/jenkins-cloudformation-deployment-example/README.md

 ## Jenkinsfile

-- In this `Jenkinsfile`, the individual pipeline build jobs will deploy individual microservices.
+- In this [Jenkinsfile](https://github.com/aws-samples/jenkins-cloudformation-deployment-example/blob/main/Jenkinsfile), the individual pipeline build jobs will deploy individual microservices.
 The `k8sPodTemplate.yaml` is used to specify the kubernetes pod details and the inbound-agent that will be used to run the pipeline.
 - This pipeline stage will consist of the several stages for stack deployment, create changeset, execute changeset, and stack deletion.
 The `deploy-stack.sh` will execute when selected via parameters, and likewise the `delete-stack.sh` will be executed when selected by the parameters.
 - If you observe closely, there are several variables used within the pipeline stage actions below
   - `CHANGESET_MODE = True`, this will proceed to deploy a stack or execute changeset.